Mott metal-insulator transitions in pressurized layered trichalcogenides

 Here we propose new candidates for the electronic bandwidth-controlled MIT without significant structural distortion among the emerging class of two-dimensional vdW materials.
-Our target is a series of transition metal phosphorous trichalcogenides $M{\rm P}X_3$ ($M$ = Mn, Ni, $X$ = S, Se)~\cite{JGPark2016}.
+Our target is a series of transition metal phosphorous trichalcogenides $M{\rm P}X_3$ ($M$ = Mn, Ni, $X$ = S, Se)~\cite{WangJACS2016,Soyeun2018,JGPark2016a}.
 To incorporate the electronic and structural degrees of freedom on an equal footing, we employ the state-of-the-art embedded dynamical mean-field theory combined with density functional theory (eDMFT), which implements forces on atoms and allows relaxation of internal atomic coordinates~\cite{Haule2017}.
 For the optimization of the size and shape of unit cells we use density functional theory (DFT) augmented by the on-site Coulomb repulsion $U$ (DFT+$U$), after which optimizations of internal atomic coordinates are performed both in eDMFT and DFT+$U$ yielding consistent results\footnote{For DFT+DMFT calculations we use the Rutgers DFT+Embedded DMFT code~\cite{Haule2010}, while for DFT and DFT+U calculation we used the Vienna { \it Ab-initio} Simulation Package~\cite {VASP1,VASP2}.
-For computational details refer to the Supplementary Information (SI).}.
-We mainly focus on paramagnetic phases of MnPS$_3$ and NiP\{S,Se\}$_3$ above their N\'{e}el temperatures ($T_{\rm N}$ = 78 and 154 K for MnPS$_3$ and NiPS$_3$ respectively~\cite{BREC1986,Wildes2006,Wildes2015}), with disordered local Mn$^{2+}$ ($d^5$) $S = 5/2$ and Ni$^{2+}$ ($d^8$) $S = 1$ moments, although the behavior of their MITs in the magnetic phases is discussed in the Supplementary Information (SI).
-We will show that the recently discovered MIT in MnPS$_3$~\cite{WangJACS2016} falls under the family of transitions coupled to structural changes, in which the dimerization plays a crucial role, therefore bearing a resemblance to the MIT in VO$_2$.
+Dependency to different choices of exchange-correlation functionals, including van der Waals functionals, was also checked.
+For computational details refer to the Supplementary Material (SM), where we discussed the the difference between the $U$-values employed in our eDMFT calculations and other studies\cite{HaulePRB2014,Mandal2019} }.
+We mainly focus on paramagnetic phases of MnPS$_3$ and NiP\{S,Se\}$_3$ above their N\'{e}el temperatures ($T_{\rm N}$ = 78 and 154 K for MnPS$_3$ and NiPS$_3$ respectively~\cite{BREC1986,Wildes2006,Wildes2015}), with disordered local Mn$^{2+}$ ($d^5$) $S = 5/2$ and Ni$^{2+}$ ($d^8$) $S = 1$ moments, although the behavior of their MITs in the magnetic phases is discussed in the Supplementary Material (SM).
+We will show that the recently discovered MIT in MnPS$_3$ falls under the family of transitions coupled to structural changes, in which the dimerization plays a crucial role, therefore bearing a resemblance to the MIT in VO$_2$~\cite{WangJACS2016}.
 On the other hand, theoretical simulations in NiPS$_3$ and NiPSe$_3$ suggest that the MIT in these two vdW compounds occurs at even lower pressure, and does not involve a simultaneous structural transition.
 Therefore they become rare examples of electronic bandwidth-controlled transitions with a potential for very fast resistive switching.